LegoLib-Fabric/legolib-fabric.github.io/docs/features/entity_names.md

 entity_names uses the same texture layout as the vanilla entity.

 {: .note }
-[mcasset.cloud](https://mcasset.cloud) is a great resource to explore and extract vanilla resources.
+[mcasset.cloud](https://mcasset.cloud) is a great resource to explore and extract vanilla assets.

 ## Resource Pack Template